 All securities to be issued in connection with the transactions are subject to a hold period of 4 months and one day from their date of issuance.

 Work on this project is currently paused pending community agreement for access.
-The Company has recently re-entered negotiations for access and permission for drill permitting and has engaged a community relations consultant for this purpose.
+The community has recently elected a new leadership, and, once seated, the Company will re-engage in negotiations for access and permission for drill permitting.